 If you obtained an educational or professional qualification abroad, you may want to know whether it is recognised in Switzerland and what additional qualifications you will have to obtain.
 The State Secretariat for Education, Research and Innovation (SERI) is the first point of contact for the accreditation of professional qualifications in Switzerland, both for people who intend to take up permanent residence in Switzerland and for those who plan to provide services for a limited time.

 I would like to do an internship or work as a trainee in Switzerland.
 What possibilities are there?

 To qualify as trainees, nationals of these countries must prove that they have completed a vocational training course of at least two years’ duration.
 In the case of Canada, students are also accepted who wish to spend time working abroad as part of their training.
-Age limit: 35 (except Australia, Hungary, New Zealand, Poland and Russia: 30).
+Age limit: 35 (except Australia, New Zealand and Russia: 30).
 The traineeship must be done in the field studied.
 Duration: max.
 18 months.